• Skip to main content

 1. Liberally sprinkle kosher salt and pepper inside and outside of the poultry.
 I know this seems like a lot of salt, but trust me, you need it.

-2. Place the prepared whole chicken in a well-seasoned ten or twelve-inch cast-iron skillet.
+2. Place the prepared whole chicken in a well-seasoned ten-inch or twelve-inch cast-iron skillet.

-3. Insert the lemon quarters, two to three whole cloves of peeled garlic, and one to two sprigs of fresh rosemary in the cavity.
+3. Insert the lemon quarters, two to three whole cloves of peeled garlic, and one to two sprigs of fresh rosemary in the cavity of the chicken.

 A whole uncooked chicken with a sprig of rosemary and lemon quarters stuffed in the cavity.

-1. Tuck the wing tips under and truss (tie together) the legs with kitchen string.
+1. Tuck the wing tips under and truss (tie together) the chicken legs with kitchen twine.

 A whole chicken in a cast iron skillet with the legs trussed and a temperature probe inserted in the breast.

-2. To serve, carve it, then garnish it with lemon slices and rosemary or parsley.
+3. To serve, let the chicken rest for about ten minutes, carve it, then garnish it with lemon slices and fresh herbs.

 A whole roasted chicken in a cast iron skillet.